Difference Between Fair Value and Market value

 Fair value of the stock is a subjective term that is calculated using the current financial statements, market position and possible growth value from a set of metrics, whereas the market value is the current share price at which the stock or asset is being traded at.

-Fair Value vs Market Value Infographics
+Fair Value vs. Market Value Infographics

-Let’s see the top differences between fair value vs market value in detail.
+Let’s see the top differences between fair value vs. market value in detail.

-- The model of fair value is often the model of the fundamental valuation of an asset or a company etc. The fundamental value of an asset is known as the fair value and what should the asset actually worth.
-Market value is the value which is decided by the market and is not derived fundamentally
+- The model of fair value is often the model of the fundamental valuation of an asset or a company etc. The fundamental value of an asset is known as the fair value and what should the asset worth.
+Market value is the value which is decided by the market and is not derived fundamentally.

-Fair Value vs Market Value Comparative Table
+Fair Value vs. Market Value Comparative Table

 |Fair Value||Market Value|

-|Fair value refers to the actual worth of asset which is derived fundamentally and is not determined by the factors of any market forces||Market value is solely determined by the factors of the demand and supply and it is the value which is not determined by the fundamental of an asset|
+|Fair value refers to the actual worth of asset, which is derived fundamentally and is not determined by the factors of any market forces.||Market value is solely determined by the factors of the demand and supply, and it is the value which is not determined by the fundamental of an asset.|

 |Fair value is most commonly used in the market instead of any other valuation method.
-As in the fair value, there is an accuracy of valuation of the asset and is a true measure of the method||Market value is not the most common valuation method which is used by the companies due to its shortcomings and limitations|
+As in the fair value, there is an accuracy of the valuation of the asset and is a true measure of the method.||Market value is not the most common valuation method which is used by the companies due to its shortcomings and limitations.|

-|The fair value of an asset often remains the same and it does not fluctuate more frequently when compared to the market value||Market value as it is determined by the supply and the demand forces often tends to fluctuate|
+|The fair value of an asset often remains the same, and it does not fluctuate more frequently when compared to the market value.||Market value as it is determined by the supply and the demand forces often tends to fluctuate.|

-|Fair value accounting measure is globally accepted and is also accepted in the International Financial Reporting Standards (IFRS) and Generally accepted accounting principles (GAAP)||Market Value valuation method is the one which is generally not frequently used and is not globally acceptable|
+|Fair value accounting measure is globally accepted and is also accepted in the International Financial Reporting Standards (IFRS) and Generally accepted accounting principles (GAAP)||The market Value valuation method is the one that is generally not frequently used and is not globally acceptable.|